thinhNdang536/thinhNdang536/README.md

 Here are some personal projects I've worked on, showcasing my skills and interests in various fields:

-- **[Matchstick Game with ARM Assembly](https://github.com/thinhNdang536/DigitalStopwatch)**: A simple terminal-based matchstick game implemented in **ARM Assembly**.
+- **[DigitalStopwatch](https://github.com/thinhNdang536/DigitalStopwatch)**: A simple terminal-based matchstick game implemented in **ARM Assembly**.
 It’s an example of low-level programming where two players take turns picking matchsticks.
-- **[Discord Bot](https://github.com/thinhNdang536/Matchstick-game-with-ARM-Assembly)**: A Python-based Discord bot that I created to automate tasks like moderation, playing music, and more.
+- **[Matchstick Game with ARM Assembly](https://github.com/thinhNdang536/Matchstick-game-with-ARM-Assembly)**: A Python-based Discord bot that I created to automate tasks like moderation, playing music, and more.
 I’m currently improving it by adding new features and expanding its capabilities.

 ---